Nikolaos Makarezos

-Nikolaos Makarezos (Νικόλαος Μακαρέζος; 1919 - 3 August 2009) was a Greek Army officer and one of the masterminds of the Greek military junta of 1967-1974.
+Nikolaos Makarezos (Νικόλαος Μακαρέζος; 1919 – 3 August 2009) was an officer of the Hellenic Army who was one of the principal leaders of the 1967 Greek coup d'état, along with Colonel Georgios Papadopoulos, and Brigadier Stylianos Pattakos.
+Together they overthrew Prime Minister Panagiotis Kanellopoulos and established a military dictatorship that ruled Greece from 1967 until 1973.
+He served as Deputy Prime Minister (1971–1973) and Minister of Coordination (1967–1971).

 Early life and career

-He was born in 1919 in the village of Gravia, in the prefecture of Phocis.
+He was born in 1919, in Gravia, in the prefecture of Phocis.
 After finishing the local school and the gymnasium at Lamia, he entered the Hellenic Military Academy in 1937, graduating in 1940 with the rank of 2nd Lieutenant of Artillery.
 His first posting was in the 1st Heavy Artillery Regiment.
 He took part in the Greco-Italian War and the Battle of Greece, following which he served in the armed forces of the Greek government in exile.
 Following the war, he completed his studies at the Greek Artillery School at Megalo Pefko, where he also served as an instructor in later years.
 He also completed a course at the US Army's Artillery School at Babenhausen in West Germany, and studied Economics and Political Science.
 In 1962-1965, he was placed as a military attaché at the Greek embassy in Bonn.